 LUNA PARK SYDNEY: THE VERDICT

 If you want a fun way to bring in the New Year in Sydney, choose Luna Park.
 If you want an epic view of the fireworks, look at the Opera House side of Sydney Harbour.
-If you want to keep your sanity in the first few hours of the New Year, wait an hour to attempt to get the train.
+And if you want to keep your sanity in the first few hours of the New Year, wait an hour to attempt to get the train.
 You heard it hear first.